atk4/core/docs/index.md

 - return values can be collected from callbacks
 - callback may "Break Hook" preventing other callbacks from being executed

-Once you assign :php:trait:`HookTrait` to AnyClass, you can start assigning and triggering callbacks:
+Once you assign {php:trait}`HookTrait` to AnyClass, you can start assigning and triggering callbacks:

 ```